What is Fair Market Value?

-Fair Market Value Examples – Home Prices and Stocks
+Fair Market Value Examples (FMV): Real Estate Home Prices

 As a simple example, if you’re selling a used car, the highest bid received from a buyer is the fair market value (FMV), as long as the two aforementioned criteria are sufficiently met.

 Likewise, if you’re selling a real estate property, such as a commercial building, your objective is to find a buyer willing to meet (or exceed) the asking price.

 If the asking price to sell the property is priced too high, it’ll sit on the market for a longer duration, but the probability of finding the highest-paying buyer increases (and vice versa).

-Thus, estimating the fair market value of the home ahead of time can help in pricing the property correctly, so that the following are balanced:
+Thus, estimating the fair market value of the home ahead of time can help in pricing the property correctly, so that the following two factors are balanced: